cockpit-project/cockpit/test/README.md

                   "rhel-9-1"
                   "ubuntu-2204"
                   "ubuntu-stable"
-               "fedora-35" is the default (bots/machine/machine_core/constants.py)
+               "fedora-36" is the default (TEST_OS_DEFAULT in bots/lib/constants.py)

     TEST_JOBS  How many tests to run in parallel.
 The default is 1.